yuhan1li/AttnEdgeMiner/README.md

   --runs 10 \
   --dgi-scale 0.1
 ```
-Use the --help argument to see all available input parameters and their descriptions.
+Use the python train_gatv_2_dgi_multi.py --help argument to see all available input parameters and their descriptions.
 ### 4️⃣ Extract and Merge Attention Scores (Python)

 The combine_attention_scores.py script aggregates attention scores from multiple runs, integrates cell-type specific information, and computes comprehensive per-edge ranking metrics.
 It generates two key output files: a detailed per-edge score file (edge_scores_detailed.csv) containing raw attention scores from all runs, and a confidence summary file (edge_scores_confidence.csv) that provides consolidated rankings and confidence assessments for downstream biological interpretation.